dotnet/csharplang/proposals/csharp-9.0/records.md

 Type EqualityContract { get; };
 ```
 The property is `private` if the record type is `sealed`.
 Otherwise, the property is `virtual` and `protected`.
 The property can be declared explicitly.
-It is an error if the explicit declaration does not match the expected signature or accessibility, or if the explicit declaration doesn't allow overiding it in a derived type and the record type is not `sealed`.
+It is an error if the explicit declaration does not match the expected signature or accessibility, or if the explicit declaration doesn't allow overriding it in a derived type and the record type is not `sealed`.

 If the record type is derived from a base record type `Base`, the record type includes a synthesized readonly property equivalent to a property declared as follows:
 ```C#
 protected override Type EqualityContract { get; };
 ```

 The property can be declared explicitly.
-It is an error if the explicit declaration does not match the expected signature or accessibility, or if the explicit declaration doesn't allow overiding it in a derived type and the record type is not `sealed`.
+It is an error if the explicit declaration does not match the expected signature or accessibility, or if the explicit declaration doesn't allow overriding it in a derived type and the record type is not `sealed`.
 It is an error if either synthesized, or explicitly declared property doesn't override a property with this signature in the record type `Base` (for example, if the property is missing in the `Base`, or sealed, or not virtual, etc.).
 The synthesized property returns `typeof(R)` where `R` is the record type.

 The record type implements `System.IEquatable<R>` and includes a synthesized strongly-typed overload of `Equals(R? other)` where `R` is the record type.
 The method is `public`, and the method is `virtual` unless the record type is `sealed`.
 The method can be declared explicitly.
-It is an error if the explicit declaration does not match the expected signature or accessibility, or the explicit declaration doesn't allow overiding it in a derived type and the record type is not `sealed`.
+It is an error if the explicit declaration does not match the expected signature or accessibility, or the explicit declaration doesn't allow overriding it in a derived type and the record type is not `sealed`.
 ```C#
 public virtual bool Equals(R? other);
 ```